PseudoSyntax/PseudoSyntax/README.md

-- 👋 Hi, I’m Mr.ChickenCombo
+- 👋 Hi
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m interested in
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to
-- 📫 How to reach me: Discord
+- 📫 How to reach me:

 <!---
 PseudoSyntax/PseudoSyntax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.